-Another motivation for studying the monoid and groups of homology cylinders comes from the fact that they include the mapping class group $\mathcal{M}_{g,1}$ of $\Sigma_{g,1}$, and moreover share many properties.
-In fact, Garoufalidis-Levine \cite{gl}, Levine \cite{levine} and Habegger \cite{habe} gave a deep relationship to the theory of Johnson homomorphisms used originally in the study of $\mathcal{M}_{g,1}$ and its subgroups.
+Another motivation for studying the monoid and groups of homology cylinders comes from the fact that they include the mapping class group $\mathcal{M}_{g,1}$ of $\Sigma_{g,1}$.
+They share many properties.
+For example, Garoufalidis-Levine \cite{gl}, Levine \cite{levine} and Habegger \cite{habe} gave a deep relationship to the theory of Johnson homomorphisms used originally in the study of $\mathcal{M}_{g,1}$ and its subgroups.
 In pursuing more relationships between $\mathcal{M}_{g,1}$ and $\mathcal{H}_{g,1}$, it should be an important step to determine and compare their abelianizations.
 As for $\mathcal{M}_{g,1}$, it was first shown by Harer \cite{harer} that the abelianization is trivial (namely, the group $\mathcal{M}_{g,1}$ is perfect) except a few low genus cases.
 On the other hand, the abelianization of $\mathcal{H}_{g,1}$ has not yet been determined (see Section \ref{sec:abelian} for details).

-In our previous paper \cite{sakasai08}, we introduced two kinds of invariants of homology cylinders: the Magnus representation and the Reidemeister torsion.
+In our previous paper \cite{sakasai08}, we introduced two kinds of invariants of homology cylinders, the Magnus representation and the Reidemeister torsion.
 Both invariants are crossed homomorphisms from the monoid $\mathcal{C}_{g,1}$ to some groups of matrices.
 It was observed that the Magnus representation factors through $\mathcal{H}_{g,1}$, while the Reidemeister torsion does not so.
 In the same paper, we found many abelian quotients of {\it sub}monoids of $\mathcal{C}_{g,1}$ and {\it sub}groups of $\mathcal{H}_{g,1}$.
 However no information was extracted on abelian quotients of the whole monoid and group.
-It had been conjectured that $\mathcal{H}_{g,1}$ was perfect for general $g$ along the comparison with $\mathcal{M}_{g,1}$.
+It had been conjectured that $\mathcal{H}_{g,1}$ was perfect for general $g$ as in the case of $\mathcal{M}_{g,1}$.

 After that, however, Cha, Friedl and Kim \cite{cfk} succeeded in showing that the abelianization of $\mathcal{H}_{g,1}$ is infinitely generated by using a version of the Reidemeister torsion which we will call the {\it $H$-torsion\/} in this paper.
 In fact, they took an appropriate reduction of the torsion invariant so that the resulting map becomes a homology cobordism invariant homomorphism.